Net worth of Tina Turner, her illustrious career and solemn tributes

 Turner is survived by her second husband, German music executive Erwin Bach.

-All the details about Tina Turner: Career, net worth and the things she owned
+All the details about Tina Turner: Net worth, career, and the things she owned

 How Turner’s journey began and a tumultuous marriage